 This interview was originally posted by Brunel Germany.
 See original post here.

-These are the basic rules that count
+These are the basic rules of work conflict

 The following basic rules are essential for this: